sid-the-loser/lecture-8-gde/README.md

 # Lecture 8 | GDE

+> NOTE: The reflection had to be updated last minute.
+Sorry.

 > Name: Sidharth Suresh

 > This project was built using Godot since Unity was giving me a hard time.
 That doesn't mean there isn't a build.
 I used `Godot 4.5.1`